 - Do not download a QR code scanner app.
 Most phones have a built-in scanner in their cameras.

 - If you recently bought something and you receive an email saying the payment failed and are asked to complete the payment through a QR code, call the company to verify this.
 Locate the company’s phone number from a trusted site, not the phone number given in the email.

 - If you believe your funds have been stolen from an altered QR code, contact your local FBI field office.

 Growth in popularity

 QR codes — technically, quick response codes — are black-and-white squares and seemingly everywhere.

-QR codes have grown increasingly common during the pandemic, cybersecurity professionals say, as coronavirus fears have triggered a demand for touchless transactions.
-You can show a QR code on your smartphone screen to board an airplane or enter a sporting event, or use your phone's camera to scan a code to learn when the next bus is due or to peruse a restaurant menu.
+They’ve grown increasingly common during the pandemic, cybersecurity professionals say, as coronavirus fears have triggered a demand for touchless transactions.
+You can show a QR code on your smartphone screen to board an airplane or enter a sporting event, or use your phone's camera to scan a code to learn what’s on a restaurant menu or when the next bus is due.

 The codes also appear in direct-mail ads and at retail outlets.
 Stroll a pharmacy's aisles and you'll see QR codes on packaging for a range of consumer products, from baby food to over-the-counter pain relievers.
 Scan the code to visit a company's website, get more information about a product, or perhaps even score a coupon or discount.

 While many of the machine-readable optical labels are trustworthy, some can be downright dangerous.
 And if you fall victim to a crook lurking behind a fraudulent QR code, you may, in fact, need that extra-strength pain relief.